Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 1. Pricing

-Bear.
-Free tier (no sync, no exports).
-Pro $2.99/month or $29.99/year per Bear pricing page (May 2026).
-Annual saves about 16% over monthly.
-Bear's pricing has been stable since 2018 per public archives, which suggests Shiny Frog has not bowed to the freemium-creep pattern reported in the SaaS industry research summarized in OpenView's 2024 PLG benchmark.
+Bear has a free tier, but sync and full export require Pro.
+Pro costs $2.99/month or $29.99/year per Bear pricing page (May 2026), and the annual plan saves about 16% over monthly billing.
+Bear's pricing has been stable since 2018 per public archives, which suggests Shiny Frog has not followed the freemium-creep pattern reported in the SaaS industry research summarized in OpenView's 2024 PLG benchmark.

-Apple Notes.
-Free. iCloud storage costs apply (5GB free, $0.99/month for 50GB, $2.99/month for 200GB, $9.99/month for 2TB) per Apple's iCloud pricing page (May 2026).
-For a notes-only workload most users never exceed the free tier; receipts, scans, and Pencil sketches push storage past 5GB within a year, per user reports.
+Apple Notes is free. iCloud storage costs apply, with 5GB free, $0.99/month for 50GB, $2.99/month for 200GB, and $9.99/month for 2TB per Apple's iCloud pricing page (May 2026).
+Most notes-only users never exceed the free tier, while receipts, scans, and Pencil sketches can push storage past 5GB within a year, per user reports.

-Verdict.
 Apple Notes wins on cost.
-Bear's $29.99/year is a small premium for Markdown-first writers; the same outlay covers ~10 months of iCloud's 50GB tier.
+Bear's $29.99/year is a small premium for Markdown-first writers, and the same outlay covers about 10 months of iCloud's 50GB tier.

 2. Markdown Support

-Bear.
-Markdown-first.
-Headings, lists, code blocks, tables, footnotes, math (LaTeX).
-Renders inline as you type.
-Polymorphic Markdown (renders both raw and styled).
+Bear is Markdown-first.
+Headings, lists, code blocks, tables, footnotes, and LaTeX-style math render inline as you type.
+Bear's polymorphic Markdown keeps raw syntax and styled output close enough that writers can move quickly without losing the plain-text structure.

-Apple Notes.
-No Markdown.
-Rich-text only.
-You can paste Markdown but it does not render.
+Apple Notes is rich-text only.
+You can paste Markdown syntax, but Apple Notes does not render it as Markdown.

-Verdict.
 Bear wins decisively for Markdown writers.
-The Markdown round-trip means a Bear note exported today opens cleanly in Obsidian or iA Writer next year.
+A Bear note exported today opens cleanly in Obsidian or iA Writer next year.
 For a deeper compare on Markdown vault tools, see Bear vs Obsidian.

 3. OCR and Handwriting

-Apple Notes.
+Apple Notes has the stronger capture layer.
 On-device OCR runs over scanned documents, photos, and handwritten ink per Apple's Vision framework documentation page (May 2026).
 Apple Pencil scribble converts handwriting to text.
-Math Notes shipped 2024 with iOS 18 / iPadOS 18 and recognizes handwritten equations and computes them in place.
-Mueller & Oppenheimer 2014 research on handwriting found longhand notes outperformed laptop notes on conceptual recall; Apple's ink-plus-OCR layer lets you keep handwriting and still search it.
+Math Notes shipped in 2024 with iOS 18 and iPadOS 18, recognizing handwritten equations and computing them in place.
+Mueller & Oppenheimer 2014 research on handwriting found longhand notes outperformed laptop notes on conceptual recall, and Apple's ink-plus-OCR layer lets you keep handwriting while still searching it.

-Bear.
-No OCR.
-No native handwriting.
-Pencil scribble works because iPadOS handles it system-wide, but ink layers are not stored.
+Bear has no OCR and no native handwriting layer.
+Pencil scribble works because iPadOS handles it system-wide, but Bear does not store ink layers.

 4. Organization